wassimbj/nta/README.md

 `ar: arabic, en: english, de: german`

 # New !!
-added a new "time ago format"
+added a new "time ago" format
 ```
 // Default is this, "full" format
 timeAgo('2020-01-19T19:01:14.558Z', 'en'); // will return, 19.
 January